 Figure~\ref{fig_K_v1} shows the temperature dependence of the particle density $n_\sigma$ for (a) $n_{\mathrm{tot}}=0.965$, (b) $n_{\mathrm{tot}} = 1.01$, and (c) $n_{\mathrm{tot}} = 1.985$.
 We find a clear particle-density imbalance at low temperatures, implying that the FM states are indeed stabilized at low temperatures.
-For the hole-doped region away from quarter filling ($n_{\mathrm{tot}} = 0.965$), the system realizes a FM phase dominated by a single flavor (FM-I), whereas on the particle-doped side ($n_{\mathrm{tot}} = 1.01$), a distinct FM state emerges in which three flavors acquire large occupations (FM-II).
+For the hole-doped region away from quarter filling ($n_{\mathrm{tot}} = 0.965$), the system exhibits a FM phase dominated by a single flavor (FM-I), whereas on the particle-doped side ($n_{\mathrm{tot}} = 1.01$), a distinct FM state emerges in which three flavors acquire large occupations (FM-II).
 In addition, below half filling ($n_{\mathrm{tot}} = 1.985$), another FM state (FM-III) appears, characterized by the dominant contribution of one flavor while the other three flavors remain partially populated.
 We further observe that the four flavors separate into two groups: three flavors satisfy $n_\sigma=0$ or $1/3$, while the remaining flavor has an intermediate occupation.
 This indicates that the FM-I (FM-II and FM-III) state consists of band (Mott) insulating behavior in the major flavors, while the minor flavor stays metallic.
 This is consistent with the fact that $A_1=A_2=A_3\sim 0$ and $A_4\neq 0$ at low temperatures, as shown in Fig.~\ref{fig_K_v1}.
-Therefore, these states with spontaneous symmetry breaking are characterized by $\bm{v}_4$.
-Given the considerable computational cost of the systematic analysis, obtaining a quantitative finite-temperature phase diagram is challenging.
-However, our results demonstrate that, owing to particle-hole symmetry of the system, six types of the FM states emerge near the commensurate fillings $n_{\mathrm{tot}}=1, 2$, and $3$.
+Therefore, these states with spontaneous symmetry breaking are characterized by the flavor-imbalance vector $\bm{v}_4$.
+The nature of the first-order magnetic phase transition is the same as that in the SU(3) case.
+Above $T_{c_2}$, the system is in the PM phase, where physical observables for different flavors become identical, exhibiting behavior qualitatively similar to that observed in the SU(3) case.
+In contrast to $T_{c_2}$, determining $T_{c_1}$ where the FM solution suddenly appears is numerically challenging.
+Near $T_{c_1}$, the DMFT self-consistency combined with CTQMC suffers from strong statistical fluctuations and convergence difficulties, which become more severe as $N$ increases.
+This makes it difficult to reliably stabilize coexisting solutions and to detect hysteresis behavior.
+Consequently, determining $T_{c_1}$ and obtaining a quantitative finite-temperature phase diagram were not feasible within our numerical approach.
+However, our results demonstrate that, owing to particle-hole symmetry of the system, six types of FM states emerge near the commensurate fillings $n_{\mathrm{tot}} = 1, 2$, and $3$.